cap-js/docs/advanced/odata.md

 PATCH requests with delta payload are executed using batch delete and [upsert](../java/query-api#bulk-upsert) statements, and are more efficient than OData [batch requests](http://docs.oasis-open.org/odata/odata/v4.01/csprd02/part1-protocol/odata-v4.01-csprd02-part1-protocol.html#sec_BatchRequests).

-Use PATCH on entity collections for uploading mass data via a dedicated service, which is secured using [role-based authorization](../java/security#role-based-auth).
+Use PATCH on entity collections for uploading mass data using a dedicated service, which is secured using [role-based authorization](../java/security#role-based-auth).
 Delta updates must be explicitly enabled by annotating the entity with

 ```cds
 @Capabilities.UpdateRestrictions.DeltaUpdateSupported